imt-mobisyst/pkg-multibot/README.md

 ## 1. Scenario

-We want to be able to control an **heterogenous fleet of robots** (for example robots from different vendors) in an industrial environment.
+We want to be able to control an **heterogeneous fleet of robots** (for example robots from different vendors) in an industrial environment.

 We will consider the following situation :